Why machine learning really matters for small businesses

 What is machine learning?

 Computers outperform humans when it comes to counting and calculating or following logical yes/no algorithms.
 However, we never considered computers ‘intelligent’ because humans always had to program them to operate.
-This started to change when Arthur Samuel of IBM proposed the concept of realisation in 1959, an idea that it might be possible to teach computers how to learn for themselves.
-The ability for machines to learn began to accelerate with the emergence of the internet and the huge amount of digital information we generate, store and now have available for analysis (known as big data).
+This started to change when Arthur Samuel of IBM proposed the concept of realisation (external link) in 1959, an idea that it might be possible to teach computers how to learn for themselves.
+The ability for machines to learn began to accelerate with the emergence of the internet and the huge amount of digital information we generate, store and now have available for analysis (known as big data (external link)).

 Machine learning is quite simply teaching computers to learn by interpreting data, classifying it then learning from its successes and failures.
 The development of artificial neural networks helped to teach computers to learn and understand the world around them with advantages such as speed, accuracy and lack of bias.

 The pioneers of machine learning are tech giants with substantial innovation budgets on the scale of Google which uses machine learning in its search and image algorithms to better connect us to the information we want when we want it.
 While Facebook customises our newsfeeds because its machines learn what we like and don’t like and serve that content to us Amazon uses AI as our shopping assistants to make recommendations on what we might like to buy next based on browsing history and past purchases.